Southern Star Abbey: Life of the community

 From its inception the monastery attracted a great deal of Catholic interest and some vocations.
 By 15 September 1959 it was considered sufficiently stable for the connection with Mt Melleray to be ended, and the General Chapter of the Order raised Kopua to the status of an abbey.
 The monastery was constituted as the Abbey of Our Lady of the Southern Star.
 On 9 April 1960 Fr.
-Joachim (later Joseph) Murphy OSCO was elected to the office of Abbot and he was formally installed in a ceremony conducted by McKeefry in August 1960.
+Joachim (later Joseph) Murphy was elected to the office of Abbot and he was formally installed in a ceremony conducted by McKeefry in August 1960.
 Murphy continued as Abbot until 1986.
 During these years the changes in the Catholic Church made by the Vatican Council II made an impact.
 Renewal was required of the community.
 Monks were offered the opportunity for higher studies in Rome, Latin gradually gave way to English in the Liturgy and the emphasis placed on fraternal life in community led to significant changes in lifestyle.
 During the late 1960s and into the 1970s, Murphy and his team of priests quietly helped Bishop Owen Snedden (then McKeefry's assistant) with the painstaking work of criticising and commenting on draft English translations of various liturgical books as the church changed gear from the universal use of Latin.
-The Abbey became a retreat centre for many people.
-One notable regular visitor was James K Baxter, a leading New Zealand poet.
 Thomas Prescott died in 1962 and, in 1972, at the urgings of his widow so as to put into partial effect the couple's hope for the establishment of an agricultural college, a farm cadet scheme began.
 The family homestead accommodated up to six young men who received basic farm training from the monks before going on to an agricultural college.
 This institute closed in 1980.
 In 1979 a community of 30 celebrated its silver jubilee with the temporary buildings becoming permanent.
 Rosalie Prescott continued to live with her son, John, on the property until her death on 17 July 2003, four days short of her 104th birthday, and John Prescott then joined the community.
-Following the retirement of Fr.
-Joseph Murphy, Fr.
-Basil Hayes was elected abbot in 1986, but he died in June 1989 and Fr.
-John Kelly became superior of the community.
-He was elected Abbot in 1992.
-The community elected Br.
-Brian Keogh, a monk of Tarrawarra Abbey, Australia, as their Abbot in 1998.
 From its foundation the monastery has provided for itself, carried out its charitable works and fulfilled its obligations of hospitality through the Guest House from mixed farming: dairying, beef, sheep, pigs and potatoes.
 Other subsidiary enterprises have been: cropping, the grafting of root stock for orchardists, growing carrots (for the Rabbit Board), strawberry plants and orchids.
 By the year 2000, dairying and beef production were the main farming activities.